Mouse Control

 Other pests can cause damage: Mice are often not the only ones who get in.
 There are many other pests that mice could carry, including fleas, ticks, and mites.

-See also What Does A Mice Nest Look Like
+See also What Does A Mouse Sound Like

 Health problems: A number of illnesses can spread from mouse droppings to their fur, including rat bite fever, leptospirosis or plague.